Mr. Probz

 Dennis Princewell Stehr (born May 15, 1984), known professionally as Mr. Probz, is a Dutch record producer, singer and rapper.

-He became known for the songs "Drivin'", "Sukkel voor de liefde", "Nothing Really Matters", and his collaborations with American hip hop acts.
+He became known for the songs "Drivin'", "Sukkel voor de liefde", "Nothing Really Matters", and his collaborations with American hip-hop acts.
 He made his mainstream breakthrough with his 2013 guitar ballad "Waves", which was remixed by German DJ Robin Schulz the following year.
-The remix peaked at number one in the charts of the United Kingdom, Germany, Norway, and Scotland.
+The remix peaked at number one in the charts of the United Kingdom, Germany, and Norway.
 Mr. Probz became the first Dutch artist to achieve one billion streams on Spotify.
 He has collaborated with Chris Brown, 50 Cent, Anderson .Paak, Afrojack, Armin van Buuren, Hardwell, Galantis and Dolly Parton, among others.
 In addition, Probz has been involved in real estate, and founded the record label Left Lane Recordings.

 Career

 2008–2013

 Mr. Probz began expressing himself creatively as a graffiti artist and later incorporated his daily activities into lyrics.
 In the first Dutch hip-hop film Bolletjes Blues (2006), he played the lead role of Jimmy.
 In 2010, Mr. Probz was nominated for a BNN/State Award in the 'Best Artist' category.
 On August 7, 2010, Mr. Probz and another rapper were shot in Amsterdam.
 This incident received a lot of media attention.